Chase Savings account review

 This table shows how much interest you’d earn with a Chase Savings account if you were to make a $1,000 initial deposit, then contribute $100 a month for up to five years.

 What are the benefits of the Chase Savings account?

 - Bonus offer.
-Deposit $10,000 within 20 business of opening your account — and maintain that balance for 90 days — and get a $150 bonus.
-There’s also additional bonus money for opening a savings and checking account together.
+Get a $150 bonus when you deposit $10,000 within 20 business days of opening your account — and maintain that balance for 90 days.

 - Automatic Savings Program.
 This feature allows you to set up a repeating, automatic transfer from your Chase checking account to your Chase Savings, helping you grow your savings faster.